datawire/ambassador-docs/docs/ship/latest/installing-argo.md

 ---
+Title: Argo Installation
 description: Install and configure Argo
 ---

 # Installing Argo

-To install Argo, first you should have the current version of Edge Stack installed in your cluster.
+To install Argo, you need the current version of Edge Stack installed in your cluster.
 Follow the [Edge Stack installation guide](../../run/latest/install-edge-stack) to set this up in your environment.

 ## Connect your cluster to Ambassador Cloud

-Once you've installed Edge Stack, you need to connect your cluster to Ambassador Cloud:
+Once you've installed Edge Stack, connect your cluster to Ambassador Cloud:

 1. Log in to [Ambassador Cloud](https://app.getambassador.io/cloud/) with your preferred identity provider.
 2. In Ambassador Cloud, click **Add Services** in the upper-right of the screen, then click **Connection Instructions** in the Edge Stack installation section.